 A game is played with three piles of stones and two players.

-At her turn, a player removes one or more stones from the piles.
-However, if she takes stones from more than one pile, she must remove the same number of stones from each of the selected piles.
+On each player's turn, the player may remove one or more stones from the piles.
+However, if the player takes stones from more than one pile, then the same number of stones must be removed from each of the selected piles.

-In other words, the player chooses some N>0 and removes:
+In other words, the player chooses some $N \gt 0$ and removes:

 A winning configuration is one where the first player can force a win.

 For example, $(0,0,13)$, $(0,11,11)$, and $(5,5,5)$ are winning configurations because the first player can immediately remove all stones.

 A losing configuration is one where the second player can force a win, no matter what the first player does.

 For example, $(0,1,2)$ and $(1,3,3)$ are losing configurations: any legal move leaves a winning configuration for the second player.

 Consider all losing configurations $(x_i, y_i, z_i)$ where $x_i \le y_i \le z_i \le 100$.